 Things I Like About This Squirrel-Proof Bird Feeder

--Most important: It does its job at keeping squirrels out.
+-Most important: It does its job of keeping squirrels out.
 The feeder is long enough to prevent squirrels from hanging off the top of it to eat seed.
-The feeding perches are spring loaded and weight sensitive.
+The feeding perches are spring-loaded and weight sensitive.
 They give out if a squirrel tries grabbing it.
 There are also washers on the top cap to prevent critters from opening it.

--It’s a big tube feeder, holding more than four pounds of bird seed at once.
+–It’s a big feeder, holding more than four pounds of bird seed at once.
 I don’t have to refill it often.
 It’s a secret weapon for me to keep feeding the birds if I’m leaving home for vacation.

--The perches are big enough to support Northern Cardinals and Blue Jays (to a degree) that visit my patio.
+-The perches are big enough to support Northern Cardinals and Blue Jays that visit my patio.
 In particular, it’s popular with the Northern Cardinals visiting me in the morning and evening.
 It’s also been well-used by Sparrows, Finches, Chickadees, Nuthatches and Woodpeckers.

 Things I Don’t Like About This Squirrel-Proof Bird Feeder